 Moose are also quite solitary when it comes to humans.
 They will often hide and avoid humans rather than confronting them, and so are rarely aggressive without a reason.
 However, if provoked, scared or if a human comes between a mother and calf they can react aggressively.
 This also goes for moose that have become used to being fed, being denied food.
 Talk about hanger!

-If in any way provoked though, they tend not to focus their anger on the provoker but will attack anyone in the vicinity so it’s important to be careful.
+If in any way provoked though, they tend not to focus their anger on the provoker but will attack anyone in the vicinity so it’s important to be careful even if you’re not annoying them.
 They are strong, have sharp hooves, and their kicks and swipes with antlers can kill both humans and predators, so really, don’t provoke them.

 Population and Predation

-As they are good swimmers and sometimes swim between islands, Killer whales are actually a predator of them too in the North west coast of America, and there has even been a case of a Greenland shark hunting a moose.
+As they are good swimmers and sometimes swim between islands, Killer whales are actually one of their predators too in the North west coast of America, and there has even been a case of a Greenland shark hunting a moose.

 Despite their overall good numbers, moose populations are declining in the south of their range in North America.
 This is thought to be due to a combination of wolf predation, infections and parasites like liver flukes and brain worms.
 It is also thought that increasing temperatures from climatic change is causing heat stress in the animals as well as allowing more parasites to survive winter and so infect them.
 In some areas there are also some issues of habitat loss to development such as farming, commercial and housing areas, and industries such as mining.
 However, overall their numbers are on the up.